 - policy renewal and lapse rates;

-- significant investments, acquisitions or dispositions, and any delays, unexpected costs or other issues experienced in connection with any such transactions;
+- significant investments, acquisitions or dispositions, and any delays, unforeseen liabilities or other costs, lower-than-expected benefits, impairments, ratings action or other issues experienced in connection with any such transactions;

-- operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks.
+- operational factors, including the efficacy of risk management and other internal procedures in anticipating and managing the foregoing risks.

 These factors are not exhaustive.
-Swiss Re operates in a continually changing environment and new risks emerge continually.
+The Group operates in a continually changing environment and new risks emerge continually.
 Readers are cautioned not to place undue reliance on forward-looking statements.
 Swiss Re undertakes no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.

 This communication is not intended to be a recommendation to buy, sell or hold securities and does not constitute an offer for the sale of, or the solicitation of an offer to buy, securities in any jurisdiction, including the United States.
 Any such offer will only be made by means of a prospectus or offering memorandum, and in compliance with applicable securities laws.